Ecuador frees man wanted in US over Facebook scheme

-QUITO, Ecuador — Ecuador has released a New York man and turned down an extradition request from the United States, where he was arrested after falsely claiming he was owed half-ownership of Facebook.
+QUITO, Ecuador — Ecuador released a New York man Tuesday as it turned down an extradition request from the United States, where he was arrested after falsely claiming he was owed half-ownership of Facebook.

-A lawyer for Paul Ceglia on Tuesday tweeted a judge’s order that the American be released and confirming that his extradition to the U.S. had been denied.
+A lawyer for Paul Ceglia tweeted the judge’s order that the American be released and confirming that his extradition to the U.S. had been denied.
+Ceglia was greeted by his wife and son when he left jail.

 In an apparent criticism of the United States, Ecuadorian President Lenín Moreno referred in a recently released letter to cases when the U.S. didn’t heed Ecuador’s own requests for the extradition of citizens who allegedly committed crimes.